GeoffCox/trie-search/lib/README.md

 - The package includes convenience methods for searching strings and arrays of items to avoid callers needing to instantiate iterators for common scenarios.

-- Iterator factory functions are provided for characters and words including case-sensitive and case-insensitive search.
+- Iterator factory functions are provided for characters and words including case-sensitive/insensitive search.

 ## Demo